COPE - the Convective Precipitation Experiment

-The FAAM BAe146-301 research aircraft.
 The FAAM BAe146 research aircraft will operate from Exeter airport during July 2013 and from its home base of Cranfield during August.
-This deployment will be lead by scientists from the Cloud Physics group of Observation Based Research.
+This deployment will be lead by scientists from the Cloud Physics of Observation Based Research.
 Additional microphysical and aerosol observations (including the analysis of filter samples for the activity of ice-nucleating aerosol, IN) will be provided on the aircraft by groups from the Universities of Manchester and Leeds.

-The operational UKV model model will provide forecast guidance out to T+36hrs with other operational UM forecasts providing guidance on longer time scales.
-Forecasting guidance for planning research flights is being provided by staff from the MetOffice@Reading and Reading University using these systems.
+The operational UKV model will provide forecast guidance out to T+36hrs with other operational UM forecasts providing guidance on longer time scales.
+Forecasting guidance for planning research flights is being provided by staff from the Convective-Scale Data Assimilation and Nowcasting team and Reading University using these systems.

 Following the campaign, higher-resolution versions of the Unified Model with resolutions down to 100m and below may be run for specific case studies.
 In addition, scientists at Manchester and Leeds Universities in the UK and Wyoming and Purdue Universities in the USA will use a variety of specialized numerical models to study detailed microphysical processes to address the key science questions noted above.